-552 Provided To

-These are library materials, or copies of the materials, provided by one autonomous library to another upon request.
+57 Provided To These are library materials, or copies of the materials, provided by one autonomous library to another upon request.
 The libraries involved in interlibrary loans are not under the same library administration.
 These data are reported as annual figures.

-553 Received From

-These are library materials, or copies of the materials, received by one autonomous library from another upon request.
+58 Received From These are library materials, or copies of the materials, quest.
 The libraries involved in interlibrary loans are not under the same library administration.
 These data are reported as annual figures.